 This top secret facility needed to be at the hub of communications.
 This topic gives a little insight into how this was kept secret.

-This website is concerned with Civilian Emergency War Communications, to obtain an understanding of the policies and politics surrounding its role in a perceived nuclear war, may I suggesting reading the e-Book 'TO BURLINGTON AND BEYOND' 'The Story of the Central Government War Headquarters by STEVE FOX' found at URL http://burlingtonandbeyond.co.uk/wp/
+This website is concerned with Civilian Emergency War Communications, to obtain an understanding of the policies and politics surrounding its role in a perceived nuclear war, may I suggest reading the e-Book 'TO BURLINGTON AND BEYOND' 'The Story of the Central Government War Headquarters by STEVE FOX' found at URL http://burlingtonandbeyond.co.uk/wp/ not working when checked June 2023, but may be found on the "wayback machine" at URL https://web.archive.org/web/20190930054723/http://burlingtonandbeyond.co.uk/wp/?page_id=11.

 Landlines to GPO / BT Exchanges